cuspaceflight/m3-avionics/m3psu/README.md

     - 0x40 to 0x45 and 0x50, 0x52, 0x54
     - 0x40 & 0x41 together with bus expander 0x50, etc.
 ### Lithium Battery Charger
-- Charging current limit is set to 2.8A assuming that cells are 2.6Ah
+- Charging current limit is set to 2.7A using the potential divider, with assumption that cells are 2.6Ah
+- The pair of NFETs connected to each other are TrenchFET® SiZ340DT (2422226(FAR)), same as in the DC/DC Converter
+- Big inductor is needed for lower ripple current for more efficiency (choose: SRP5030T-4R7M 2309887(FAR) -> Iripple = 0.9A)
+- Large input and output capacitance to stabilise circuit (choose: GRM32ER61C476ME15L 1735538(FAR))
+- ACIN limit is set to 15V using the potential divider, with assumption that normal charging source is 12V
+- Unsure what input N-FETs do... along with their resistors 2M and 150k.